PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

+TODO:
+- gif of selecting/highliting code (with the mouse) and "indenting" using the tab key

 # Instructions
 In real life we give people instructions on how to do something.
 In computers we do the same thing using "code".